iamchandira/netcepter-pro/README.md

 - Never use this extension for malicious purposes
 - The extension operates locally - no data is sent to external servers
 - Review code before installation if you have security concerns

-## Limitations

-- Only works with HTTP/HTTPS requests
-- Cannot intercept WebSocket traffic after initial handshake
-- One debugger attachment per tab (conflicts with other debugging tools)
-- Cannot intercept requests from other extensions
-- Service workers may have limited interception support

-## Comparison with Tamper Dev

-This extension is inspired by Tamper Dev but built from scratch with:

-- ✅ Modern UI with better UX
-- ✅ Clean, minimal design
-- ✅ Vanilla JavaScript (no framework overhead)
-- ✅ Dark mode support
-- ✅ Improved header editing interface
-- ✅ Better status indicators
-- ✅ More intuitive controls

 ## License